SebbeBroman/Seb-IRC/README.txt

 with that user.
 You can also send a private message to a user by writing "/msg User Message".

-/part will part the current channel
+"/part" will part the current channel
-/part #channelname will part #channelname
+"/part #channelname" will part #channelname

 Closing tabs will not part the channel so if you close a tab and get a new message from that channel the tab will reopen.
-/close will also close current tab.
+"/close" will also close current tab.

+"/away message*" will send message* to anyone trying to PM you. message* specifies that it's what will be sent.
+"/away" will remove this status.

 Full list of commands
 https://en.wikipedia.org/wiki/List_of_Internet_Relay_Chat_commands